johnbachman/famplex/README.md

 biological modeling teams in the [DARPA Big Mechanism](http://www.darpa.mil/program/big-mechanism) and [Communicating with Computers](http://www.darpa.mil/program/communicating-with-computers) programs.

+Note: FamPlex used to be called Bioentities, and was renamed to better reflect the focus of the resource.

 The repository contains the following files:

 * ```relations.csv```.
 Defines membership of specific genes/proteins in